hundredwatt/soap/README.md

 # Purpose

-Soap was extracted from a url shortener where it was to ensure the random identifier used in the short url did not accidentally contain any offensive words
+Soap was extracted from a url shortener where it ensured that the random identifiers created for use in short urls did not accidentally contain any offensive words

 # Contributing to Soap